claytonwramsey/fiddler/README.md

 # Fiddler: a chess engine

 Fiddler is a chess engine developed by Clayton Ramsey as a hobby project.
 It's written in Rust, with an emphasis on ergonomic usage and good performance.
-Right now, I would guess that its playing quality is roughly 2400 Elo, on par with an international master.
+Right now, I would guess that its playing quality is roughly 2100 Elo, on par with a master-level player.

 ## Features